Neinndall/Web-Scrapper/README.md

 If anything else is missing in requirements.txr, let me know and I'll update it.

 # Collaborations
-Feel free to send a pull request to improve the code, we will be in contact about possible improvements we could make to the code.
+Feel free to send a pull request to improve the code, obviously, I will review any pull for its proper functioning.
 There is no rule to follow.